DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ## 2.4 Evaluation

-Evaluation is needed to verify that the Trial or training objectives have been achieved.
+Evaluation is needed to verify that the Trial objectives have been achieved.
 The Test-bed provides two services for this: an Online Observer Support tool and an After-Action Review tool.

 ### Online Observer Support tool

 Based on the specified objectives of the Trial, an observer expects to observe different kinds of behaviour.
 At the same time, there is little time during a Trial to record behaviour, as the Trial runs on, and that's why the observer tool provides Trial-specific pre-made forms (templates) to quickly create a new observation.
 For example, *Did you observe role X do Y?
 Yes/No*.
-These Trial-specific forms are created before the Trial by the observation team manager in the administration panel.
+These trial-specific forms are created before the Trial by the observation team manager in the administration panel. based on the data collection plan (as described in the Trial Guidance Methodology).
 Using this panel, specific forms can be assigned to specific observers.
 The observer can use a tablet, phone or desktop application for his work.

 Although the observer tool (see Figure 10) can run standalone, outside of the Test-bed context, there are several benefits when it is connected, since this allows:
-- To share observations with Trial staff: they can use this information to steer the Trial in another direction.
+- To share observations with Trial staff: they can use this information to steer the Trial in a particular direction.
 - The After-Action Review tool can use the observations during the analysis and evaluation
 - The scenario manager can inform the observers of major events that are about to occur: so they are warned ahead of time
-- Observation forms can be created dynamically and transmitted to one or all observers
+- Observation forms can be created dynamically and transmitted to selected observers

-Although the observer tool enables the collection of personal data, research ethics is outside the scope of this technically-oriented document, and is appropriately dealt within the DRIVER+ project.
+Although the observer tool enables the collection of personal data, research ethics is outside the scope of this technically-oriented document, and is being described in more detail in D922.21 - Trial guidance methodology and guidance tool specifications (version 1).

 ![Observer Support Tool: Left, an overview of available observation templates.
 Right, one of the observation templates is selected](img/ost_forms_overview.png)